andhus/dirhash-python/DIRHASH_STANDARD.md

 ## Contribute
-If you find a bug, inconsistency or weakness in the Dirhash Standard, or that the documentation or the Standard itself can be simplified without loss of generality, please file an issue!
+If you find a bug, inconsistency or weakness in the Dirhash Standard, or that the documentation or the Standard itself can be simplified without loss of generality, please file an issue at [https://github.com/andhus/dirhash](https://github.com/andhus/dirhash).

 If you have a use case that is not covered, it can hopefully be supported by an extension of the Standard.
 Please file an issue or make a PR if you think that it can benefit others.